wendyverdonk93/docs/content/faq/getting-started/test-payment-details.md

 | Cancelled | Transaction is Cancelled |

-## CartaSi
+## Nexi
-MultiSafepay provides the Visa test credantials to test the payment method CartaSi.
+MultiSafepay provides the Visa test credantials to test the payment method Nexi.

-CartaSi is shown as a payment option on the payment page of MultiSafepay only after:
+Nexi is shown as a payment option on the payment page of MultiSafepay only after:

 1. The Visa gateway is enabled; and
 2. The locale is set to it_IT (Italy) in the transaction call received by MultiSafepay.